angelleye/paypal-woocommerce/readme.txt

 = 1.4.8.4 = 03.26.2018 =
 * Tweak - Adjusts some Smart Button options under settings to avoid confusion. ([#1032](https://github.com/angelleye/paypal-woocommerce/issues/1032))
 * Fix - More adjustments to jQuery with Smart Buttons on cart page. ([#1044](https://github.com/angelleye/paypal-woocommerce/issues/1044))
+* Fix - Resolves an issue with Smart Buttons on the Woo mini-cart. ([#1042](https://github.com/angelleye/paypal-woocommerce/issues/1042))

 = 1.4.8.3 - 03.25.2018 =
 * Fix - Resolves a jQuery conflict with Smart Buttons when shipping methods are switched on the cart page. ([#1040](https://github.com/angelleye/paypal-woocommerce/issues/1040))